Generic Name and Formulations:

 Dose is given as ampicillin + sulbactam.
 Normal renal function (CrCl ≥30mL/min): 1.5–3g IM or IV every 6hrs; CrCl 15–29mL/min: 1.5–3g every 12hrs; CrCl 5–14mL/min: 1.5–3g every 24hrs.

-Intraabdominal infections: not recommended.
-Dose is given as ampicillin + sulbactam. <1yr: not recommended. ≥1yr (<40kg): 300mg/kg per day IV in equally divided doses every 6hrs; usual max 14 days. ≥40kg: as adult.
+Intraabdominal infections: not established.
+Dose is given as ampicillin + sulbactam. <1yr: not established. ≥1yr (<40kg): 300mg/kg per day IV in equally divided doses every 6hrs; usual max 14 days. ≥40kg: as adult.

-Previous history of cholestatic jaundice/hepatic dysfunction.
+History of cholestatic jaundice/hepatic dysfunction due to Unasyn.
 Penicillin, cephalosporin, or other β-lactam allergy.

 Mononucleosis: not recommended.
-Discontinue if superinfection occurs or skin lesions progress.
-Hepatic impairment (monitor).
-Pregnancy (Cat.B).
+Discontinue if superinfection or hypersensitivity reactions occur, or if skin lesions progress.
+Hepatic impairment; monitor LFTs regularly.
+Pregnancy.
 Nursing mothers.

 Potentiated by probenecid.
 Increased incidence of rash with allopurinol.
 May cause false (+) Clinitest, Benedict's or Fehling's soln.